allenbh/gkprimes/README.md

 I like primes :)  They make cryptography hard.

+## SieveOfEratosthenes

+This is perhaps the most important algorithm to know if you go for an interview at one of the big west coast software companies.
+Nuff said.

+From my laptop, enumerate the first million primes:

+    Found 1000000 primes in 4.510 sec (221705.6 per sec)
+    Last prime generated is 15485863

+## SieveOfEratosthenesSegment

+This searches for primes in a segment of candidate values.
+The segment is bounded by successive square numbers, so all the values in the segment have the same integer square root.
+The sieve for the segment is marked off using primes up to the square root.
+That is sufficient to mark off all the composites.
+If a composite number has a prime factor greater than the square root, then it must also have a prime factor that is less than the square root.

+I wrote this after the following, PrimeNumbersRange.
+The segmented sieve algorithm is much faster, it turns out.

+From my laptop, test ten thousand numbers around one quadrillion:

+    Starting value 1000000000000000
+    Ending value 1000000000010000
+    Preparation in 10.00 sec
+    Tested 10000 numbers in 0.00 sec (37224952.00 per sec)
+    Found 263 prime numbers

 ## PrimeNumbersRange

-This is a toy program to test an idea about using the greatest common divisor method to quickly check for primes.
+This is a toy program to test an idea about using the greatest common divisor method to check for primes.
 The idea is to check for a common divisor between a candidate prime and a carefully crafted number.
 The crafted number is a product of all primes from two to the square root of the candidate.
 If the greatest common divisor is one, then the candidate is prime.

 The range of numbers to test is based on an arbitrary number so search around.
 A valid range is computed such that the chosen number is